jupyter/nbgrader/paper/paper.md

-nbgrader streamlines the repetitive tasks found in course management and grading, and its flexibility allows greater communication between instructor and student.
+nbgrader streamlines the repetitive tasks found in course management and grading, and its flexibility allows greater communication between instructor and student. nbgrader has moreover enabled instructors to use notebook-based assignments in classes with hundreds of students, which was previously not possible to do without excessive human effort.
 Overall, nbgrader does—and with further development will continue to—improve the learning experience for both instructors and students, enabling them to focus on content and building understanding.

 # References